1. Why adopt an ISO standard?

 ISO 24521, Activities relating to drinking water and wastewater services—Guidelines for the management of basic on-site domestic wastewater services, is an international management standard written from an operator's perspective.
 It provides guidance for the management of basic on-site domestic wastewater services, using appropriate technologies in their entirety at any level of development.

-ISO Project Committee 318 (ISO PC 318), Community scale resource oriented sanitation treatment systems, is currently developing a voluntary, international product standard.
-The standard will focus on fecal sludge treatment through the development of sanitation treatment units.
+ISO 31800 is a voluntary, international product standard for community scale resource-oriented sanitation treatment systems, published in August 2020.
+The standard focuses on fecal sludge treatment through the development of sanitation treatment units.
 These sanitation treatment units will treat waste at a community level even in places where there are no suitable wastewater treatment systems in place.

 6. What does the prefabricated integrated treatment unit, described in ISO 30500, look like?